zalando/postgres-operator/docs/user.md

           log_statement: all
 ```

-Note that the definition above allows for more details than the one that relies
-solely on the infrastructure role secret.
-In particular, one can allow
-membership in multiple roles via the `inrole` array parameter, define role
+One can allow membership in multiple roles via the `inrole` array parameter,
-flags via the `user_flags` list and supply per-role options through the
+define role flags via the `user_flags` list and supply per-role options through
-`db_parameters` dictionary.
+the `db_parameters` dictionary.
 All those parameters are optional.

-The definitions that solely use the infrastructure roles secret are more
-limited and considered legacy ones; one should use the new style that specifies
-infrastructure roles using both the secret and the configmap.
-You can mix both
-in the infrastructure role secret, as long as your new-style definition can be
+Both definitions can be mixed in the infrastructure role secret, as long as
-clearly distinguished from the old-style one (for instance, do not name
+your new-style definition can be clearly distinguished from the old-style one
-new-style roles`userN`).
+(for instance, do not name new-style roles `userN`).

 Since an infrastructure role is created uniformly on all clusters managed by
 the operator, it makes no sense to define it without the password.
 Such